pegasd/puppet-cron/README.md

 ## Limitations

+* Made for and tested only on Ubuntu
 * `Cron::*` custom types are strict!
 * all files in `/etc/cron.d` directory that are managed manually through Puppet are fair play.
 Don't expect them to go away once you start using this module.
 Hopefully, you won't need to manage them anymore, though.